Authorized by Health Canada

 Our first vaccine manufactured in plants is approved.

 Clinical trials are at the heart of vaccine research.
-They ensure that an experimental vaccine will be safe and effective, and most importantly, that it will help improve public health.
+Their goal is to ensure that an experimental vaccine will be safe and effective.

 All vaccine candidates developed by Medicago undergo clinical trials and follow a very strict study protocol.
 Conducted by independent doctors or hospital teams, clinical trials are performed in four successive phases: